d3x0r/JSOX/README.md

 This is also implemented as part of npm [sack.vfs](https://www.npmjs.com/package/sack.vfs) as a native code node.js addon.
 This native javascript version allows usage in browsers.

+Possible release of amagamated source, native Node Addon (standalone).

+Working on a WebAssembly version.

 ## Benchmarks

 ~~This is as fast as the javascript version of Douglas Crockford's reference implementation [JSON implementation][json_parse.js] for JSON parsing.~~